 We're building a community of NYC-based motorcycle photographers, promoting interchange, common events, mentorship, education and inspiring content through a monthly, off-season photo night here in the city.
 The event brings together moto enthusiasts/photographers to socialize and talk about riding and shooting ... we'll have profiled photographers speaking about their experiences, inspirations and advice, and a regular panel discussing moto-photo related topics.
-After December events will be held on one of the last two Thursdays of the month through March, with a special ride-in gallery finale planned for April.
-December's inaugural event featured talks with Grace Roselli, Dean 'Chooch' Landry and Mike Higgins. (feature & gallery)
+After December events will be held on one of the last two Thursdays of the month through April, with a special ride-in gallery finale planned for May.
+December's inaugural event featured talks with Grace Roselli, Dean 'Chooch' Landry and Mike Higgins. (feature & gallery) January luminaries included John Saponara, Allan Tannenbaum and Corinna Mantlo.
+And March spotlighted filmmakers Kate O'Connor Morris, Jean Pierre (JP) Kathöfer and Demian Neufeld.

-The Wythe Cinema in Williamsburg, Brooklyn -- will host our third event, Thursday, Feb.
-28. With an independent entry from Wythe Avenue and a foyer with private bar and restrooms, the Wythe Cinema features a full-HD digital projector and room for 75 seated guests.
-This event will be ticketed with a $10 admission fee.
-Doors open at 7 PM with the event set to start at 7:30 PM sharp, and running to 10 PM.
+Filipacchi in Nolita, Manhattan -- will host our fourth event, Thursday, April 25.
+This event will be ticketed.
+Doors open at 6:30 PM with the event set to start at 7 PM sharp, and running to 10 PM.

 FOOD & DRINK